-In the second quarter of 2010, one disbursement was made from the LMDC sub-allocation.
+In the third quarter of 2010, no disbursements were made from the LMDC sub-allocation.

 ESD has considered 148 projects for JCRP funding and offered incentive grants to 121 companies (excluding those companies whose projects were terminated after an offer was issued).